 At the NATO Lisbon Summit of 2010, Alliance nations agreed that NATO should transition towards a leaner structure in an effort to address the current economic climate.
 During the Chicago Summit of May 2012, all 28 nations unanimously agreed to reduce the number of major headquarters from 11 to only six and to reduce the number of staff from 13,000 to around 8,800 under a move called NATO Command Structure Review.

-Hodges arrived earlier that year in June 2012, leading a small number of mulitnational officers who would form the stand-up team (SUT) to prepare the new NATO headquarters in advance of its activation.
 As part of the Allied Command Operations (ACO) reformation, two existing land force headquarters -- Forces Command Heidelberg (Germany) and Forces Command Madrid (Spain) -- were to be deactivated in early 2013.
-However, LANDCOM would assume their 90% of their missions with barely 10% of its own headquarters' positions filled.
-In addition, for the first time in NATO history, the NCS had to develop a deployment capability to offer the North Atlantic Council (NAC) with flexible and highly responsive options to prepare for and deter emerging and unanticipated threats to the Alliance's security.
+In addition, for the first time in NATO history, the NCS had to develop a deployment capability to offer the North Atlantic Council (NAG) with flexible and highly responsive options to prepare for and deter emerging and unanticipated threats to the Alliance's security.